 Adding color to your landscape can be a relatively easy and enjoyable experience.
-My earliest memories of gardening include stunning colorful flowers in my grandmother’s yard.
+There are so many beautiful flowers to choose from in every color of the rainbow.
+My earliest memories of gardening include stunning colorful flowers in my grandma’s yard.
 This was something I always wanted in my own yard.
-With some forethought and garden design you can add color to your yard, attract butterflies and hummingbirds.

 Phoenix Arizona Flower Garden: Types of Flowers